jeremybahadirli/macos-desktop-vim/README.md

 # macos-desktop-vim
-Use Vim as a MacOS desktop text editor, using the built-in Terminal.
+Use Vim as a macOS desktop text editor, using the built-in Terminal.
 Double-click files to open, or start a new document from Spotlight.
 ---
 **The Application is available from the Releases section.
 Alternatively, to create it yourself:**
 1. Open Automator and create an Application.